Organization of Struggle for the Emancipation of the Working Class: Schism

+During this period, the Marxist Mojahdin were notably active, particularly in Tehran.
+In July 1975, they attempted to assassinate a senior American diplomat.
+In a separate incident, they engaged in a violent street confrontation with the police.
+In August 1975, they bombed the main police station and also assassinated three American employees of Rockwell International.
+Their 'Military Communique No. 24' declared that the three individuals had been 'executed' in retaliation for recent death sentences and to protest the significant expenditure on military hardware.

-After the Iranian 1979 Revolution, the group adopted the name “Sazman-i Paykar dar Rah-i Azad-i Tabaqeh-i Kargar (The Fighting Organisation of the Road to Liberating the Working Class)”, also known as Peykar (or Paykar).
+After the Iranian 1979 Revolution, the group adopted the name "Sazman-i Paykar dar Rah-i Azad-i Tabaqeh-i Kargar (The Fighting Organisation of the Road to Liberating the Working Class)", also known as Peykar (or Paykar).

-Author Yadullah Shahibzadeh says that the Mojahedin’s Marxist-Leninist faction generated several other Marxist-Leninist groups, and the most prominent of them became known as Peykar.
+Author Yadullah Shahibzadeh says that the Mojahedin's Marxist-Leninist faction generated several other Marxist-Leninist groups, and the most prominent of them became known as Peykar.
 According to Ervand Abrahamian, the schism between the opposing Marxist and Muslim factions of the People's Mojahedin Organization of Iran was complicated and lasted more than a year.
 The Islamic members of the Mojahedin refused to give up the Mojahedin name, and the Marxist Mojahedin later adopted the name Peykar.

-In his 1989 book “Radical Islam: The Iranian Mojahedin”, Abrahamian says that the Marxist Mojahedin had originally taken the name of the “People’s Mojahedin Organization of Iran”.
-Then in 1978, it assumed the name “Bakhsh-e Marksisti-Leninisti-ye Sazeman-e Mojahedin-e Khalq-e Iran (The Marxist-Leninist Branch of the People’s Mojahedin Organization of Iran)”, and then during the 1979 Iran revolution it merged with Maoist groups, forming the group “Sazeman-e Paykar dar Rah-e Azadi-ye Tabaqeh-ye Kargar (The Combat Organization on the Road for the Emancipation of the Working Class)”, which became known as “Paykar”.
+In his 1989 book "Radical Islam: The Iranian Mojahedin", Abrahamian says that the Marxist Mojahedin had originally taken the name of the "People's Mojahedin Organization of Iran".
+Then in 1978, it assumed the name "Bakhsh-e Marksisti-Leninisti-ye Sazeman-e Mojahedin-e Khalq-e Iran (The Marxist-Leninist Branch of the People's Mojahedin Organization of Iran)", and then during the 1979 Iran revolution it merged with Maoist groups, forming the group "Sazeman-e Paykar dar Rah-e Azadi-ye Tabaqeh-ye Kargar (The Combat Organization on the Road for the Emancipation of the Working Class)", which became known as "Paykar".
 Peykar had Maoist orientations and was joined by some other groups with such an ideology, while Peykar members who were less favorable to China formed another organization known as the Worker's Way.
-In his 1982 book "Iran Between Two Revolutions", Abrahamian described Peykar as synonymous to the "Marxist Mojahedin".
+In his 1982 book "Iran Between Two Revolutions", Abrahamian described Peykar as synonymous with the "Marxist Mojahedin".